What Do Bees Eat?

 In addition to very ripe fruit, honeybees will collect pollen and nectar from a variety of flowering plants.
 Some examples are milkweed, dandelions, clover, goldenrod, and a variety of fruit trees.
 Only worker bees will venture out and forage for pollen and nectar.
 When they are out pollinating, they are consuming as much nectar from each flower as they can possibly hold.
 After this, they will return to the beehive and pass the collected nectar to another worker.
 This worker bee will hold the nectar on her tongue until the liquid evaporates, creating the actual honey.
 Now that is quite a process and much different from how honey is harvested for humans!

 Supplementary Food by Beekeepers

 During lean periods or to stimulate productivity, beekeepers may sometimes offer colonies protein in the form of “wheast”, which is a combination of brewer’s yeast and soybean flour.
 Cane or beet sugar may also be used to pump up the carbohydrates.
 And much like humans, bee colonies also cannot live without water.
 Water is an important part of bees’ lives, as well as for the sustainability of the hive's life.
 Water is collected by bees and is used to dilute thick honey.
 It's also a critical component to maintain a good temperature and humidity within the beehive.
 Without it, the beehive risks falling apart and even melting.

 Bees are such unique and complex creatures that have found their own extensive processes in order for their survival.
 As bees make honey and reproduce plants by pollinating, we can't forget to give these little ones a shoutout for all that they do.
-Check out our other blogs to learn more facts about bees, the importance of bees and how these tiny bugs contribute to our ecosystem.
+Check out our other blogs to learn more about the importance of bees and how these tiny bugs contribute to our ecosystem.